matthesius/matthesius/README.md

 css makes me cry, but i love backend development

-i'm reachable at:
+-i'm reachable at:
-✉️email: Tomas.Matthesius@gmail.com
+-✉️email: Tomas.Matthesius@gmail.com
-📞phone: 06 83356698 (or 31 6 instead of 06 if you're not calling locally)
+-📞phone: 06 83356698 (or 31 6 instead of 06 if you're not calling locally)

 <!--
 **matthesius/matthesius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.